macdja38/pvpsite/src/content/docs.md

 | feeds \<start\|stop> \<feed node>\[ --channel \<channel>] | enables or disables a specific feed within a channel. | feeds​.manage |
 | find \<node> | checks where a certain node goes | feeds​.find  |

-*in the next few days the node will be changed from feed. to feeds.

 <br>

 ### Available feeds